You Just Put Your Foot in Your Mouth and Offended a Coworker

-- Say you're sorry.
-Apologize the moment you realize what happened.
+- Say You're Sorry: Apologize the moment you realize what happened.
 Even if all you can manage to do is utter "I'm sorry" that is much better than letting the words that offended your coworker hang in the air.
 The longer you wait, the worse things could get.
 Your coworker might think you don't care that she was offended.
 The most important thing is that you let her know you do, regardless of whether you agree that she should have been.
-This brings us to the next point.

 - Don't Be Defensive: You may not understand why your coworker has taken umbrage at what you said.
 For example, you may have told him a joke that was well received by other people, yet your office mate's face turned red when he heard it.
 Should the fact that other people didn't react the same way somehow negate his reaction?
 No, it shouldn't.
 What matters is only that he was offended and that is what you must apologize for.
 All you need to say is "I'm sorry for telling a joke that offended you."

 - Let It Go: After you offer your apology, move on.
 There is no need to dwell on what happened.
 Doing that will only continue to remind your coworker of your offense, and there is no reason you would want to do that.
 Everyone makes mistakes so stop beating yourself up over it.

 - Give Your Offended Coworker Time: Your colleague may not be able to forgive you immediately and you must respect that.
 She will accept your apology whenever she's ready and there's nothing you can do about it.